eosio-eps/EEPs/EEPS/eep-4.md

 should **not** act in any meaningful way to the results of these polls.
 This can be useful for determining a path to take in further discussions, or whether or not a question would be worthwhile being proposed for a `referendum`.

-As of writing, Article XI of the Constitution reads as:

-"This Constitution and its subordinate documents shall not be amended except by a vote of the token holders with no less than 15% vote participation among tokens and no fewer than 10% more Yes than No votes, sustained for 30 continuous days within a 120 day period."

-"15% vote participation" is defined as `staked`:`total` / `total_EOS_currency_supply` being above 0.15 or not.

-"10% more Yes than No votes" is defined as a check on whether `staked`:`1` > ( 0.55 * ( `staked`:`0` + `staked`:`1` ))

 ### Yes/No/Abstain Poll